Grim-/UnityObjectActionSystem/README.md

 # Definitions
 # Action
-An Action Preformed on either SELF or TARGET.
+An Action performed on either SELF or TARGET.
 # Reaction
 A Named Collection of Actions to be called by the static event StartNamedReaction.
 # ControllerComponent